wbabik/Practical_computing/Class_10/Class_10.md

     ## 10 setosa           4.9             -0.301
     ## # ... with 140 more rows

-Note that the columns to drop were passed as a vector of column names not enclosed in quotation marks (quotation marks are allowed but not necessary)
+Note, that the columns to drop were passed as a vector of column names not enclosed in quotation marks (quotation marks are allowed but not necessary).

 ### Summarising with `summarise()`

-When used on a data frame that is not grouped `summarise` just applies a function to a column and returns a small data frame containing the result of applying the function to a column:
+When used on a data frame that is not grouped `summarise` just applies a function to a column and returns a small data frame containing the
+result:

 ``` r
 summarise(iris, mean.Sepal.Length = mean(Sepal.Length))